 ARLINGTON, Texas -- It appears the Minnesota Vikings will have the same quarterback for the third straight game for just the second time this year when they face the Washington Redskins on Thursday night.
 And both times the Vikings have had that much consistency at quarterback, the starter has been Christian Ponder.

 Coach Leslie Frazier said after Sunday's 27-23 loss to the Dallas Cowboys that "I don't see why we would make a change" before Thursday's game.
-Ponder went 25-for-37 for 236 yards on Sunday, throwing a 31-yard touchdown to Kyle Rudolph and running for another one, posting his highest QB Rating of the year (70.3).
-But he was hit as he threw a fourth-quarter interception, fumbled in the end zone as he was sacked and missed Greg Jennings on a deep shot after A.J.
+Ponder went 25-for-37 for 236 yards on Sunday, throwing a 31-yard touchdown to Kyle Rudolph and running for another one, but was hit as he threw a fourth-quarter interception, fumbled in the end zone as he was sacked and missed Greg Jennings on a deep shot after A.J.
 Jefferson intercepted Tony Romo with 4:29 left.
 The Vikings wound up holding the ball for just 1:44 and punting back to the Cowboys, who scored the winning touchdown on a nine-play, 90-yard drive.

 "I thought we had a good play called," Ponder said of the incomplete pass to Jennings.
 "For us, we were just short of hitting it.
 If he catches that, he either scores or we're down on the goal line getting points."

 That's a familiar lament for the third-year quarterback, who still hasn't been able to make the kind of clutch throws to help the Vikings win games and solidify his status as the starter.